jomazu/academic-jomazu-blog/content/authors/admin/_index.md

 - Visitors
 ---

-I am an ardent technology enthusiast and Project Manager for [Magid](https://www.magidglove.com/) - Safety at work, America’s leading manufacturer, distributor and importer of hand protection and safety products - since 1946.
+I am an ardent technology enthusiast and Project Manager for [Magid - Safety at Work](https://www.magidglove.com/), America’s leading manufacturer, distributor and importer of hand protection and safety products - since 1946.

 Outside of work, programming, and web development, I like to travel and spend time with family.
 I enjoy reading, learning new skills (a committed lifelong learner), being outdoors in the Arizona sun, and staying fit.